malpa222/portfolio/_pages/redteaming/in-depth.md

 It's not important to understand what the code does but rather to notice how many statements were expanded by the compiler during the build process.
 The for loop is an infinite loop that has a hidden conditional flow, and `vec!` and `println!` macros are handy shortcuts that allow the programmers to delegate some work to the compiler instead of worrying about the type safety.
+Macros are not a new concept, but they are used _all of the time_ when writing Rust code.

 ### Borrow checker and static analysis